Phala-Network/phala-docs-old/docs/life-of-a-query.md

 identity and the signature attached, pRuntime will be able to validate the query is indeed created by a certain person.

 Both the signing and the encryption is optional.
-For public accessible query like `TotoalIssuance`, the requester can just send the plain text to pRuntime.
+For public accessible query like `TotalIssuance`, the requester can just send the plain text to pRuntime.

 ## Process the query